Female Orphan House

 The dead orphans were buried in St Paul’s Churchyard on North King Street.
-This graveyard was closed in about 1860 and the remains, which were the subject of an exploratory excavation in 2008, lie under a car park and waste ground beside the church.
-After the closure of St Paul’s a plot was opened for the orphans at Mount Jerome Cemetery.
+This graveyard was closed in about 1860 and the remains, which were the subject of an exploratory excavation in 2008, lie under what is now a car park and waste ground beside the church.
+After the closure of St Paul’s, a plot was opened for the orphans at Mount Jerome Cemetery.

 In the 1950s only thirteen orphans remained in Park House on the North Circular Road.
 The decision was made to transfer them to the local parsonage.

 Park House was auctioned on October 5th, 1958.
 The governors were hopeful that they could preserve the church on the grounds with its stained glass window dedicated to the La Touche family.
 There was little interest shown in its survival however and the church suffered the same fate as the other buildings.